 Photographing on Private Property

-In most countries you need permission to photograph when you are on private property.
-This is true, strictly speaking, in Thailand.
+In most countries, you need permission to photograph when you are on private property.
+This is true, strictly speaking, for photography in Thailand.
 Shopping malls are private property and often display ‘No Photo’ signs.
 However, it is very common to see people taking selfies and group photos in front of displays and decorations which appear to have been installed for that purpose.